 - Home sewing patterns are expensive.
 It costs as much, often more to make a garment, then it does to buy a garment in the store.
 When person buys a ready-made garment in the store they know what they are getting.
-If they are not satisfied, they can take it back.
+If they are not satisfied, they can return it.

 These issues are addressed in this and the next series of blog posts and videos.

 Unlike most design-room personnel, I use home-sewing patterns because they save time.

 However, I test and adjust home-sewing patterns before I ever cut any fashion fabric from them.

 To make sure you don’t miss any of these posts, sign up for my email blasts at the bottom of this page, or at the bottom of any page on my website.

 First: most women are probably choosing the wrong pattern size because the measurements on the pattern packets are incorrect.
 The patterns’ bust measurements are two inches larger than printed on the pattern packets.

 Second: Patterns should be chosen by one’s chest measurement, not by one’s bust size.
 The patterns are then adjusted to fit the bust, a fairly easy task.
 If one chooses one’s pattern by one’s bust size, half of the additional bust fit one needs is in the back of the bodice, plus much of the pattern often needs to be fitted.